echo-hydro/echo-hydro.github.io/index.md

 ---
 &nbsp;

-The <strong>Woo Lab</strong> is a research laboratory led by <a href="http://wanirepo.github.io" target="_blank">Dr. Choong-Wan Woo</a> focusing on <strong>computational, cognitive, and affective (CoCoA) neuroscience</strong> at the Center for Neuroscience Imaging Research in the Institute for Basic Science (IBS) in South Korea.
+The <strong>Woo Lab</strong> (or CoCoA Neuroscience Lab) is a research laboratory led by <a href="http://wanirepo.github.io" target="_blank">Dr. Choong-Wan (Wani) Woo</a> focusing on <strong>computational, cognitive, and affective neuroscience</strong> at the Center for Neuroscience Imaging Research in the Institute for Basic Science (IBS) in South Korea.

 The current research areas are ...